Home > Blog > Home Kitchen Products > How Do You Clean a Stainless Steel Laundry Sink

 2. Stop Rust and Damage Before It Starts

-Your stainless steel sink has a protective layer to fight rust, but it’s not invincible:
+Your stainless steel sink has a protective chromium oxide layer to fight rust, but it’s not invincible.
+Harsh alkaline detergents (like concentrated laundry soap) and high-chlorine water can wear that layer down.

 3. Avoid Cross-Contamination Drama